A graphic of a bank account with an ACH payment icon on a computer screen

 Collect documentation related to your company’s location.
 A utility bill, lease, or property tax bill serves this purpose.
 You’ll also need a bank statement with the business’s name and an active account number.

-Next, set up the types of ACH payment services you will accept.
+Next, set up the ACH payment types you will accept.
 The options include website payments, check scanners, and virtual terminals.

 Finally, choose your account options.
 You may want to sign up for helpful services, such as chargeback and fraud protection.
 Check guarantee and verification services reduce the likelihood of non-sufficient funds transactions.

 Now we’d like to hear from you.
 What did you like about this article?
 Did you learn some new benefits of accepting ACH payments?
 Do you think you’ll use this information to make any changes in how you do business?
-To learn more about setting up your business for this method of payment, contact us at Checkissuing.com today!
+To learn more about setting up your business to accept this payment method, contact us, call us, or set up a meeting with the experts at CheckIssuing.com today!

 Last updated: September 2025